-Policy File Description Wssp1.2-2007-Wssc1.3-B ootstrap-Https-BasicAut h.xml One way SSL with Basic Authentication.
-Timestamp is included.
-The algorithm suite is Basic256.
-The signature is encrypted.
-Wssp1.2-2007-Wssc1.3-B ootstrap-Https-ClientCer tReq.xml Two way SSL.
-The recipient checks for the initiator's public certificate.
-Note that the client certificate can be used for authentication.
-Wssp1.2-2007-Wssc1.3-B ootstrap-Https-UNT.xml SSL Username token authentication.
-Wssp1.2-2007-Wssc1.3-B ootstrap-Https.xml WS-SecureConversation handshake (RequestSecurityToken and RequestSecurityTokenResponseCollection messages) occurs in https transport.
+Policy File Description Wssp1.2-2007-Wssc1.3-B ootstrap-Https.xml WS-SecureConversation handshake (RequestSecurityToken and RequestSecurityTokenResponseCollection messages) occurs in https transport.
 The application messages are signed and encrypted with DerivedKeys.
 The signature is also encrypted.
 Wssp1.2-2007-Wssc1.3-B ootstrap-Wss1.0.xml WS-SecureConversation handshake is protected by WS-Security 1.0.
 The application messages are signed and encrypted with DerivedKeys.
 The soap:Body of the RequestSecurityToken and RequestSecurityTokenResponseCollection messages are both signed and encrypted.
 The WS-Addressing headers are signed.
 Timestamp is included and signed.
 The signature is encrypted.
 The algorithm suite is Basic256.
 Wssp1.2-2007-Wssc1.3-B ootstrap-Wss1.1.xml WS-SecureConversation handshake is protected by WS-Security 1.1.
 The application messages are signed and encrypted with DerivedKeys.
 The soap:Body of the RequestSecurityToken and RequestSecurityTokenResponseCollection messages are both signed and encrypted.
 The WS-Addressing headers are signed.
 Signature and encryption use derived keys from an encrypted key.
 Wssp1.2-Wssc1.3-Bootstr ap-Https-BasicAuth.xml One way SSL with Basic Authentication.
 Timestamp is included.
 The algorithm suite is Basic256.
 The signature is encrypted.

-Table 2-7 WS-SecureConversation Policies

-Policy File Description Wssp1.2-Wssc1.3-Bootstr ap-Https-ClientCertReq.x ml Two way SSL.
+Wssp1.2-Wssc1.3-Bootstr ap-Https-ClientCertReq.x ml Two way SSL.
 The recipient checks for the initiator's public certificate.
 Note that the client certificate can be used for authentication.
 Wssp1.2-Wssc1.3-Bootstr ap-Https.xml WS-SecureConversation handshake (RequestSecurityToken and RequestSecurityTokenResponseCollection messages) occurs in https transport.
 The application messages are signed and encrypted with DerivedKeys.
 The signature is also encrypted.
 Wssp1.2-Wssc1.3-Bootstr ap-Wss1.0.xml WS-SecureConversation handshake is protected by WS-Security 1.0.
 The application messages are signed and encrypted with DerivedKeys.
 The soap:Body of the RequestSecurityToken and RequestSecurityTokenResponseCollection messages are both signed and encrypted.
 The WS-Addressing headers are signed.
 Timestamp is included and signed.
 The signature is encrypted.
 The algorithm suite is Basic256.
 Wssp1.2-Wssc1.3-Bootstr ap-Wss1.1.xml WS-SecureConversation handshake is protected by WS-Security 1.1.
 The application messages are signed and encrypted with DerivedKeys.
 The soap:Body of the RequestSecurityToken and RequestSecurityTokenResponseCollection messages are both signed and encrypted.
 The WS-Addressing headers are signed.
 Signature and encryption use derived keys from an encrypted key.
 Wssp1.2-Wssc200502-Bo otstrap-Https.xml WS-SecureConversation handshake (RequestSecurityToken and RequestSecurityTokenResponse messages) occurs in https transport.
 The application messages are signed and encrypted with DerivedKeys.

+Table 2-9 (Cont.)
+WS-SecureConversation Policies

-Wssp1.2-Wssc200502-Bo otstrap-Wss1.0.xml WS-SecureConversation handshake is protected by WS-Security 1.0.
+Policy File Description Wssp1.2-Wssc200502-Bo otstrap-Wss1.0.xml WS-SecureConversation handshake is protected by WS-Security 1.0.
 The application messages are signed and encrypted with DerivedKeys.
 The soap:Body of the RequestSecurityToken and RequestSecurityTokenResponse messages are both signed and encrypted.
 The WS-Addressing headers are signed.
 Timestamp is included and signed.
 The algorithm suite is Basic128.
 Wssp1.2-Wssc200502-Bo otstrap-Wss1.1.xml WS-SecureConversation handshake is protected by WS-Security 1.1.
 The application messages are signed and encrypted with DerivedKeys.
 The soap:Body of the RequestSecurityToken and RequestSecurityTokenResponse messages are both signed and encrypted.
 The WS-Addressing headers are signed.
 Signature and encryption use derived keys from an encrypted key.

-Table 2-7 (Cont.)
+Table 2-9 (Cont.)
 WS-SecureConversation Policies